Read more: “3 Simple Ways to be More Mindful Today“

 -How to be more present for our life as we’re living it, in a more non-judgmental, engaged manner by cultivating self-compassion, empathy and acceptance.

 – Group meets once per week for 4 weeks for 2.5 hours (10 hours).
 We discuss didactic curriculum, practice meditations, group dialogue, reflection and inquiry.
 Each participant completes home practice (meditation, body scan, yoga) the other 6 days per week for about 30-45 minutes per day.

 – One, half-day silent retreat experience is offered to deepen mindfulness practice and incorporate into daily life (5 hours).
 This will be held on a weekend day following week 4 class.

-Allison Peet is a qualified MBSR™ (Mindfulness Based Stress Reduction) Instructor trained at UMass Medical Center for Mindfulness, founded by Jon Kabat-Zinn, PhD.
-She is trained through Mindful Schools and teaches mindfulness to youth, K-12.
-She’s completed 21 full days of silent meditation retreats to date, has a daily practice, and is currently working toward a therapeutic yoga teacher 200-hour certification.
+Allison Peet, BA, RYT200 is a certified MBSR (Mindfulness Based Stress Reduction) Instructor trained at UMass Medical Center for Mindfulness, founded by Jon Kabat-Zinn, PhD.
+She is trained through Mindful Schools and teaches mindfulness to youth, K-12 and is also a therapeutic yoga instructor.
+She’s completed multiple week-long silent meditation retreats and has a daily practice.
 Allison has a personal path of living and working with chronic stress and anxiety which is why she started her own business in 2015, From Within Wellness, LLC, to benefit others.
 She is committed to creating a more mindful community by helping people develop pragmatic life skills in attentional strength, present moment awareness, self-compassion, and stress resiliency.